Tomcariello/Politi-Kaboom/readme.md

 			Add core physics
 			Add player controls to barrel (left/right)
 			Create object to drop bombs at a set interval at the top of the screen (trump).
+			Added barriers to keep barrel on the stage Normalize the bomb spawning (1 second spread)
+			Add collision detection to determine when a truth bomb is caught Add collision detection to determine when a truth bomb is missed (hits the ground)

 		To-Do:
-			Normalize the bomb spawning
-			Add collision detection to determine when a truth bomb is caught (Increment score on caught bomb)
+			Add areas for scoreboard & status (lives?) meter Increment score on caught bomb
-			Add collision detection to determine when a truth bomb is missed (hits the ground) Decrement number of lives or end game on missed bomb Add areas for scoreboard & status (lives?) meter
+			Decrement number of lives or end game on missed bomb

 	Version.02: Add some flavor
 		Add random side-to-side movement to bomb dropper